Smalls1652/GitHubReleaseGen/README.md

 ### ⬇️ Installing

+> ⚠️ **Note:**
+>
+> These binaries are not signed.
+Depending on your system and security requirements, the binary may be blocked from running.

 1. Download the latest release for your platform on [the releases page](https://github.com/Smalls1652/GitHubReleaseGen/releases).
 2. Put the binary in a directory that is in your `PATH` environment variable.